 • We can’t split organic and paid “go-to store”.

 « Trust the tech and let it be » was the final word.

 The PPC manager role is evolving.
-We used to crunch numbers in spreadsheets and make manual changes in slow tools.
-The role is evolving towards settings goals/KPI’s, picking automation and monitor them, teaching the machines and troubleshooting as well as leveraging insights across platforms.
+We used to crunch numbers in spreadsheets and make manual changes with slow tools.
+The role is evolving toward settings goals/KPIs, picking automation and monitoring them, teaching the machines, and troubleshooting as well as leveraging insights across platforms.

 • We have to challenge tech and ad tech.
 Not blindly follow it to avoid self-fulfilling prophecies.